Syrian opposition says Assad cannot be part of deal

 One diplomat in contact with the opposition and the United Nations had said a coalition approval of Alkhatib's initiative could help change the position of Russia, which has blocked several United Nations Security Council resolutions on Syria.

-The diplomat said only a U.N. resolution could force Assad to the negotiating table, and a U.N. "stabilisation force" may still be needed to prevent an all-out slide into a civil war.
+The diplomat said only a U.N. resolution could force Assad to the negotiating table, and a U.N. "stabilization force" may still be needed to prevent an all-out slide into a civil war.

 "Brahimi has little hope that Assad will agree to any serious talks," the diplomat said.
 "Differences are narrowing between the United States and Russia about Syria but Moscow remains the main obstacle for Security Council action."